phenyotmolete/BLCH9X2-Block_Chain/README.md

 ├── requirements.txt
 └── README.md
 Notes for the report
-All hash values, attempt counts, and timings in the submitted report are taken directly from my own Colab run — not fabricated.
+All hash values, attempt counts, and timings in the submitted report are taken directly from my own Colab run, not fabricated.
 AI assistance: I used Claude (Anthropic) for guidance on Python syntax and structuring the four required functions, following the patterns demonstrated in the Lecture 01 class notebook.
 I wrote, ran, and tested all code myself in Google Colab, chose my own test inputs, and wrote the reflection in my own words based on my own measured results.